one2nc/hot-reload-inside-docker-examples/README.md

 ## Running the application

 The root directory of each application, i.e SpringBoot and Micronaut contains a `docker-compose.yml` file which describes the configuration of service components.
-All samples can be run in a local environment by going into the root directory of the application and executing the following command:
+All the samples can be run in a local environment by going into the root directory of the application and executing the following command:

 ```yaml